October 18, 2022

 If it makes sense for your brand, augmented reality (AR) is the one.
 It’s e-commerce’s new solution to shopping for products you can’t physically test or try on.
 According to GWI, online shoppers’ interest in AR is high.
 Especially so in the automotive, fashion, home decor, and electronics categories.
 Particular interest in these categories stems from consumers’ preference for experiencing high-priced and aesthetic products before making an investment.

 AR takes the interactive experience to the next level.
 The beauty industry has already made good use of this trend.
 MAC’s YouCam makeup simulator resulted in a triple increase in engagement for the brand over a two-month period.
-And similarly, consumer engagement from the introduction of Estee Lauder’s virtual lipstick try-on feature increased by 133%.
+And similarly, Estee Lauder saw a 133% increase in engagement with its virtual lipstick try-on feature.
 AR is nearing mainstream adoption if Shopify’s YouCam Makeup app is any indication.
 Brands that implement this innovative tech early will be leaders of this growing trend.

 Brands that offer an AR feature present another opportunity for their customers to interact with them.
 At the same time, they create an enhanced and elevated shopping experience that adds value by solving a specific need.